Security-Onion-Solutions/securityonion-docs/installing-on-ubuntu.rst

 Quick Evaluation on Ubuntu
 ==========================

+The following guide is for quick evaluation only.
+If you're building a production deployment, please see the `Production Deployment <ProductionDeployment>`__ section.

 If you want to quickly evaluate Security Onion on your preferred flavor of Ubuntu 16.04 64-bit (not using our ISO image), follow these steps:

 - Review the `Hardware Requirements <Hardware>`__ page.